saeed-anwar/saeed-anwar.github.io/index.md

 ---
 ### News!
+* TNNLS (IF:14.255) has accepted our article on Position-Sensing Graph Neural Networks.
+[Sept'22]
+* An article based on point cloud completion is accepted in BMVC.
+[Oct'22]
 * PU-Transformer has been accepted in ACCV.
 [Sept'22]
 * Three Journal Articles: TNNLS (IF:14.255), Remote Sensing (IF:5.349) and Electronics (IF:2.690).
 [Aug'22]
 * A US Patent on SR Images.
 [Jul'22]